egovelox/blog/posts/puppet_basic_install.md

 and you should be done for the basic install.

 ## Next steps
-You might use the following **puppet docs** to get familiar with this tool :
+You might be interested with the following **puppet docs** to get familiar with this tool :

-Important directories and files https://puppet.com/docs/puppet/7.3/dirs_important_directories.html
+- Important directories and files https://puppet.com/docs/puppet/7.3/dirs_important_directories.html

-Beginner's guide to writing modules https://puppet.com/docs/puppet/7.3/bgtm.html
+- Beginner's guide to writing modules https://puppet.com/docs/puppet/7.3/bgtm.html

-Catalog of modules
+- Catalog of modules
 https://forge.puppet.com/

-Publishing modules on the Puppet Forge https://docs.huihoo.com/puppet/puppet/3/reference/modules_publishing.html
+- Publishing modules on the Puppet Forge https://docs.huihoo.com/puppet/puppet/3/reference/modules_publishing.html